-The Health report in the Windows Dev Center dashboard lets you get data related to the performance and quality of your app, including crashes and unresponsive events.
-You can view this data in your dashboard, or download the report to view offline.
+The Health report in Partner Center lets you get data related to the performance and quality of your app, including crashes and unresponsive events.
+You can view this data in Partner Center, or download the report to view offline.
 Where applicable, you can view stack traces and/or CAB files for further debugging.

 Alternatively, you can programmatically retrieve the data in this report by using the Microsoft Store analytics REST API.

 Near the top of the page, you can select the time period for which you want to show data.
 The default selection is 72H (72 hours), but you can choose 30D instead to show data over the last 30 days.
 Note that data is shown in your local time zone for the 72H view and in UTC for the 30D view.